 The Purpose of this Protocol

 This protocol forms the basis for ensuring best practice around the lawful exchange of information between organisations working with adults with care and support needs (referred to as “the adult”) in Berkshire.
 This includes the exchange of information through adult safeguarding, and intervention mechanisms such as MARM (Multi-Agency Risk Management Framework), MARF (Multi-Agency Risk Framework) or MART (Multi-Agency Risk Tool) platforms, or under s.44 of the Care Act.

+This protocol should be read in conjunction with existing information sharing agreements between agencies, and all agencies must continue to follow those relevant local agreements when dealing with specific issues.

 Partner Organisations